SAF Military Police Command: History

-On 1 September 2006, SAFPU was renamed SAF Military Police Command and officially inaugurated by Lieutenant-General Ng Yat Chung, the Chief of Defence Force.
+On 1 September 2006, the SAFPU was formally renamed "SAF Military Police Command" and officially inaugurated by Lieutenant-General Ng Yat Chung, then Chief of Defence Force at the time.
 The SAF Military Police Command came under the command of HQ 2nd People's Defence Force and expanded to include the SAF Band, Ministry of Defence (MINDEF) headquarters, and the 8th and 9th Battalions, Singapore Infantry Regiment in 2011.